topheroni/biostats/Final/README.md

 ## Final Project
 A neural network that attempts to differentiate benign skin moles and malignant skin cancers.
+Uses the pre-trained ResNet18 network to help with training.